-Without proper insurance coverage, it only takes one accident to make the dream of home ownership a nightmare.
+Without proper homeowners insurance, it only takes one accident to make the dream of home ownership a nightmare.
 A home is usually the largest purchase an individual will ever make.
-It makes sense to want to protect such a grand purchase with the right insurance coverage.
+It makes sense to want to protect such a grand purchase with the proper insurance coverage.

-Homeowners insurance is specifically designed to protect your home and the possessions within it from the results of unexpected events that cause loss.
-Usually this will include fire, theft, and accidents.
+Homeowners insurance is specifically designed to protect your home and the possessions within it from the results of unexpected events causing loss.
+Usually, this will include fire, theft and accidents.
 And quite important is the fact that this kind of insurance can also aid in the protection of your financial solvency should someone be injured on your property and file a lawsuit against you.

-Anyone who owns a home needs home insurance and will also likely be mandated to purchase it by the financial institution that lent the homeowner the money to buy it in the first place.
-If you attempt to avoid obtaining a policy, your lending institution will obtain one for you and then add it to the cost of your mortgage payments.
-Banks feel the need to protect their investments too.
+Anyone who owns a home needs homeowners insurance, and will most likely be required to purchase it by their mortgage lender.
+Attempting to avoid purchasing a policy will result in the lending institution obtaining one and adding it to the cost of the mortgage payments.
+Banks feel the need to protect their investments, too.

-Usually your policy coverage will extend to the protection from some natural disasters, but not all.
-Almost universally, earthquakes, floods, and hurricanes will not be a component of a typical homeowners’ policy and people will need to obtain separate policies.
-Be sure to ask your insurance professional about kind of coverage for natural disasters can be best tailored to your need and your budget for the area in which you reside.
+Usually, your policy coverage will extend to the protection from some natural disasters, but not all.
+Almost universally, earthquakes, floods, and hurricanes will not be a component of a typical homeowners’ policy and people need to obtain separate policies.
+Be sure to ask your insurance professional about the kind of coverage for natural disasters that can be best tailored to your needs and your budget for the area in which you reside.

-The various kinds of insurance coverage are available at varying levels.
-Normally the state where you live will outline set minimums for what your insurance provider should give you in a policy.
-Your lending institution will also set minimum coverage requirements as well.
-In general, the more expensive your dwelling and the more costly the possessions you have within it will be determining factors as to how much you will need to spend on premiums.
+Normally the state where you live will outline set minimums for homeowners policies.
+Lending institutions also set minimum coverage requirements.
+In general, the more expensive the dwelling and the more costly the possessions within it will determine how much should be spent on premiums.

-Other types of coverage are also made available by your insurer like help with lodging expenses should your home be rendered uninhabitable from the consequences of a covered event.
-Keep in mind that even if you now own your home completely, free from a mortgage, you would be smart to continue to carry proper homeowner’s coverage.
+Other types of coverage are also made available, such as help with lodging expenses should the home be rendered uninhabitable from the consequences of a covered event.